Motivic Realizations of Singularity Categories and Vanishing Cycles: Matrix factorizations and derived categories of singularities

 \begin{cons} The construction $(B,f) \mapsto \mathrm{Coh}^{\mathrm{s}}(B,f)$ is functorial in the pair $(B,f)$: if $B \rightarrow B'$ is a morphism sending $f \in B$ to $f' \in B'$, the base change along $K(B,f)\to K(B',f')$ is induced by the base change $B'\otimes_{B}-$ given by an $A$-linear dg-functor

 This restricts to an $A$-dg-functor

 Indeed, the base change of a strictly bounded complex remains strictly bounded and if $E$ is a $K(B,f)$-dg-module whose levels $E_i$ are projective $B$-modules of finite type, then the base change $E_i\otimes_B B'$ are $B'$-modules of finite type and again projective.
-Together with the Remark \ref{remark-strictcoherentislocallyflatdgcat}, we get this way a pseudo-functor
+As explained in the Remark \ref{remark-strictcoherentislocallyflatdgcat} (working under the Context \ref{context111}) we get this way a pseudo-functor

 which sends $(\Spec\, B,f)$ to $\mathrm{Coh}^{\mathrm{s}}(B,f)$.\\ One can now use (\ref{eq: strictcoherentasastrictfunctor}) combined with the Lemma \ref{l1} to exhibit the assignment $(X,f)\mapsto \Coh(X_0)_{\Perf(X)}$ as an $\infty$-functor